| |

 would Canada be overshadowed by the military strength of her allies.
 This battle

 had proven Canada’s ability as a formidable force in the theatre of war.
+The bravery, discipline and sacrifice that Canadian troops

 displayed during those few days are now legendary.
 The battle represented a